• Skip to primary navigation

 Which Social Media Strategy Is Best For Advertising Agency New Business?

-It Is 2020 – Does Social Media Even Work Anymore (As In Drive Incoming) For Advertising Agency Business Development?
+Does Advertising Agency Social Media Work Anymore (As In Drive Incoming Leads)?

-Back to my main question: “Which Social Media Strategy Is Best For Advertising Agency New Business?”
+Start here: “Which Social Media Strategy Is Best For Advertising Agency New Business?”
 I am not going to bullshit you.
 There is no perfect social media platform for advertising agency new business.
 Why?
-Cause ya know… the devil is in the details (and, your very own objectives and desire to keep at it.)
+Cause ya know… the devil is in the details, and your details might just be different than the agency down the road.

-When I wrote this back in the good old days, blog posts by ad agencies had not yet exploded; Twitter posts had not exploded; Instagram was not yet a smash… and on.
+When I wrote this back in the good old days, blog posts by ad agencies had not yet exploded, Twitter posts had not yet exploded, Instagram was not yet a smash, TikTok had not been invented, and on.
 Here are some of those “we are now bombarded” stats.

-The best I can do is to tell you what my personal experience has been.
+The best I can do is share my personal experiences.
 First, here are my social media objectives.

 [Read more…] about Which Social Media Strategy Is Best For Advertising Agency New Business?